openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 ## Open Questions [optional]

 1. Should SRO be CVO or OLM managed, SRO creates an ClusterOperator object for must-gather and better status reporting to customers/developers/users
 2. Should the driver-toolkit container be part of the payload?
-It should be accessible through registry.redhat.io/openshift4 without a cluster for out-of-tree driver development, testing on prereleases, ...
+It should be accessible through registry. redhat.io/openshift4 without a cluster for out-of-tree driver development, testing on prereleases, ...
 If a customer has a pull-secret for OCP he should be able to pull without "login"
-3.

 ## Summary